HackerspaceAlbania/.github/profile/README.md

 # Hackerspace Albania

-HSA is a community created to push forward the level of knowledge and also help Albania make big steps in tech related fields.
-Our community is based on hands on projects which makes it really helpful and easy to learn new technologies and languages.
-We make workshops/practical based lessons/community projects and much more.
+## What is Hackerspace Albania

+Hackerspace Albania (HSA) is a community-led space comprised of members that are enthusiastic to create, help facilitate the acquisition of knowledge, skills and share their learning experience with the community.
+We achieve that by the use of shared spaces, tools and the resources provided or donated by its community memebers or private entities.
+Our aim is to foster the spread of knowledge, skill transfer and community involvement primarliy with technology-related matters and broader.
+The long-term vision is to help creators, innovators and entrepreneurs in Albania to make big steps in advancing further high-tech technologies, entrepreneurship and social involvement.

+Currently, we organize knowledge sharing via webinars, events, and guest speakers that are mainly community-led, and skill acquisition through involvement in community-chosen projects.
+We believe a community centered on hands-on-projects facilitates the learning process, and the acquisiion of new skills, use of tools & technologies and programming languages to building a strong skillset.
+Thus, to help and support our community we organize on-site and online workshops, applied projects, and share the experience through organized webinars, podcasts or presentations.
+So, if you feel passionate and share common interests with us we welcome you to become part of the community by joining our space.

+become part of our Discord server: https://discord.gg/3WkzZMYf

 ## Participating in the community